-The QX60 gets a little more power for its engine, a 3.5-liter naturally aspirated V-6 making 295 horsepower, up from the 284 the Pathfinder makes.
-Torque is up to 270 pounds-feet, a slight bump from the Pathfinder's 259.
-The transmission is a continuously variable one, with a manual shift mode and programming that makes it behave like a traditional geared transmission in most driving situations.
+The Infiniti QX60 gets a little more power for its engine, a 3.5-liter naturally aspirated V-6 making 295 horsepower, up from the 284 the Pathfinder makes.
+Torque is up to 270 lb-ft, a slight bump from the Pathfinder’s 259.
+The has a continuously variable transmission, with a manual shift mode and programming that makes it behave like a traditional geared transmission in most driving situations.
 Front-wheel drive is standard, all-wheel drive optional.

 Keep the mode selector in Normal mode and you’ll be greeted with a responsive, peppy engine that moves the QX60 with surprising alacrity.
 The transmission is inoffensive, behaving mostly like you’d expect a CVT to behave — delivering power linearly, never feeling like it’s hunting for a gear.
 Switch the rotary selector into Eco mode, however, and the engine is emasculated in favor of fuel economy, creating such an awful driving experience that you’ll likely decide the fuel savings aren’t worth it.
 Sport mode is similarly unpleasant, but in the opposite direction: The changes to its shifting and engine response make it jumpy and skittish.
 Leave it in Normal and the QX60 is a happier beast.

 The steering won’t make you all that happy, however.
 It’s ridiculously heavy at lower speeds, requiring more effort, presumably in an attempt to make it feel more substantial and responsive than the Pathfinder.
 Yet on the highway it’s darty and oversensitive, making it difficult to maintain a line in your lane without keeping two hands on the wheel at all times and paying very close attention.